fenil210/Smart-Agro-Farm-Insect-Detection/README.md

 ## Perilous Insect Classes

 The framework is trained to detect and classify a total of 15 perilous insect classes, ensuring comprehensive coverage of potential threats to agricultural properties.
+Sample augmented test folder is provided in the files.

 ## License